-Our vision for Blackpool is to be:
+Our vision for Blackpool is

-The UK's number one family resort with a thriving economy that supports a happy and healthy community who are proud of this unique town.
+Retaining our position as the UK's Number One family resort, with a thriving economy that supports a happy and healthy community who are proud of this unique town

-Supply chains and due dilligence
+Supply chains and due diligence

 Blackpool Council is responsible for providing a wide range of statutory and regulatory services for Blackpool's residents, businesses, visitors and partners.
 Our services are delivered both directly by the council and through external contractors.
 There are just under 1,000 live contracts held on the contract register.
-Council spend with third party providers is £200 million (2020/2021).
+Council spend with third party providers is £227 million (2022/2023).

-The council recognises its responsibility to prevent slavery and human trafficking within its supply chain.
+The council recognises its responsibility to prevent modern slavery and human trafficking within its supply chain.
 The council makes clear to our suppliers and potential, future suppliers that they are required to provide confirmation that they are compliant with the Modern Slavery Act 2015.
 They are also required to confirm their subcontractors and suppliers comply with the act.